replicatedhq/replicated-field-labs/instruqt/support-bundle-analyzers/04-vendor-portal/assignment.md

 Next we'll dig into the logs by navigating to the file inspector tab.
 We can use the line-level deep linking in the UI to highlight and share specific errors and log lines.

-**Exercise** navigate to `cluster-info/cluster_version.json`, and determine the version of Kubernetes that is running on the server side.
+**Exercise** navigate to the `File Inspector` in the Vendor Portal tab and open `cluster-info/cluster_version.json`.
+Determine the version of Kubernetes that is running on the server side.
 Test the line-level linking by copying the URL into a new tab.

 ![bundle-line-links](../assets/bundle-line-links.png)